Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Charity shops get certain tax concessions - eg in respect of VAT and non-domestic rates.

-We feel the turnover figures could be increased by perhaps 10% if bogus and poor-value house-to-house charity collections were eliminated, and the goods went to charity shops instead.
+We feel the turnover figures could be increased by over 10% if bogus and poor-value house-to-house charity collections were eliminated, and the goods went to charity shops instead.
 Please see Our aims page for more on the principles.
 This doesn't involve asking people to donate more goods - it just means making sure that all of the goods go to charity shops rather than being swallowed up by bogus and poor-value collections.
 It's analogous to water companies dealing with leaking mains pipes, so saving water.

 A second way of increasing the turnover of charity shops is by encouraging more people to donate goods per se, rather than throwing them away (eg to landfill) or sending them for materials recycling (rather than re-use).